 Broadly stated, a hazardous waste is anything that can result in a serious threat to public health or the environment if mismanaged.
-The United States Environmental Protection Agency (EPA) has compiled a list of specific chemicals and materials that are hazardous and has also designated materials with certain characteristics (such as toxicity, flammability, combustibility, corrosiveness and reactiveness) as hazardous.
+As part of the federal hazardous waste management, the United States Environmental Protection Agency (EPA) has compiled a list of specific chemicals and materials that are hazardous and has also designated materials with certain characteristics (such as toxicity, flammability, combustibility, corrosiveness and reactiveness) as hazardous.

 Certain materials have been specifically designated as not hazardous, including

 - Household waste (garbage, trash, septic tank wastes, etc.)

 - Solid wastes that are generated by the growing or harvesting of agricultural crops or by the raising of animals (including manure) that are returned to the soil as fertilizer

 - Slight residues in otherwise empty containers (generally not subject to regulation as hazardous waste) (40 Code of Federal Regulations, Section 261.7)

 Both the state and federal authorities have power to enforce essentially the same rules related to hazardous waste management.
 However, the Resource Conservation and Recovery Act (RCRA) expressly states that the federal EPA is not required to enforce its rules within the states that have passed their own EPA-approved hazardous waste management programs that are at least as strict as the EPA regulations on hazardous waste.
 The Florida Department of Environmental Protection (FDEP) regulates hazardous wastes in Florida through its own EPA-approved program.